ibm-cloud-docs/vpc/snapshots_vpc_about.md

 You restore a boot or data volume from a running virtual server instance by using the UI, CLI, or API.
 Restoring a volume from a snapshot creates a new, fully provisioned volume.
 Restoring from a snapshot of a boot volume creates a new boot volume that you can use when you provision a new instance.
 Restoring from a snapshot of a data volume creates a secondary volume that is attached to the instance.

-## Restrictions
+## Limitations
 {: #snapshots-vpc-limitations}

-The following restrictions apply to this release:
+The following limitations apply to this release:

 * You can take 100 snapshots per volume.
 * Snapshots of a detached volume are not supported.
 * Snapshots of volumes greater than 10 TB are not supported.
-* You can delete a single snapshot anywhere in the snapshots chain or all snapshots.
-Snapshots must be in a `stable`state and not actively restoring a volume.
+* You can delete only latest snapshot or all snapshots of a volume.

-* You can delete a block storage volume and all its snapshots.
-All snapshots must be in a `stable` state.
-No snapshot can be actively restoring a volume.
+In addition, to delete a block storage volume, all snapshots must be in a `stable` state.

 ## Creating and using snapshots
 {: #snapshots-vpc-procedure-overview}